Storage design considerations

 For more information, see SAP Note 2172935.

-Sample storage configuration for Db2 on Cloud on IBM AIX that use the IBM Power Virtual Server
+Sample storage configuration for IBM Db2 SaaS on IBM AIX that use the IBM Power Virtual Server

-Table 3 is a sample storage configuration for an AIX IBM Power Virtual Server for a Db2 on Cloud server.
+Table 3 is a sample storage configuration for an AIX IBM Power Virtual Server for a IBM Db2 SaaS server.

 The storage cannot be combined within the same IBM Power Virtual Server, and can be either Tier 1 or Tier 3.
 The recommendations are to provision three more disks to enable separation between the OS, database, and application layer.
 Disk size depends on whether the installation is Greenfield or the server is a copy of an "on-premises" AIX server that you decided to use as a sizing reference.